megandreddy/NBA/README.md

 # NBA Free Agents

 A Python application that utilizes an API from sportradar.us focused on free agents in the NBA.
-This allows NBA team to easily retrieve key information on available players.
+This allows an NBA team to easily retrieve key information on available players.

 ## Group Members
 * Alex Fleshner